minglangdu/simulation/README.md

 # WIP NPC Project

+Partly inspired by one of my favorit games, Dwarf Fortress.

 Had a cool idea about how to simulate people and had nothing else to do lol.
 Basic system I envisioned in case I forget: